 How Lifting the Solicitation Ban Benefits Startups

-On July 10, 2013, the Securities and Exchange Comission voted in favor of implementing a Jumpstart Our Business Startups (JOBS) Act provision which lifts the ban on general solicitation or general advertising for certain private security offerings to accredited investors.
+On July 10, 2013, the Securities and Exchange Commission voted in favor of implementing a Jumpstart Our Business Startups (JOBS) Act provision that lifts the ban on general solicitation or general advertising for certain private security offerings to accredited investors.

 What was the Solicitation Ban?